-The following table provides information concerning total compensation earned or paid to the chief executive officer, the chief financial officer, and the three other most highly compensated executive officers of the Company who served in such capacities as of December 31, 2006 for services rendered to the Company during the last year.
+The following table provides information concerning total compensation earned or paid to the chief executive officer, the chief financial officer, and the three other most highly compensated executive officers of the Company who served in such capacities as of December 31, 2007 for services rendered to the Company during the last year.
 These five officers are referred to as the named executive officers in this proxy statement.
-As a result of his resignation on February 9, 2007, William Bracciodieta is no longer an employee of the Company.
+The table also provides compensation information for Dr. William Bracciodieta who had served as our chief medical officer until his resignation from the Company on February 6, 2007.